cozy/cozy.github.io/README.md

 See [./build.sh](./build.sh), and [./add_external_docs.py](./add_external_docs.py) scripts for more information.

+The edit links displayed in the header of each article are modified via Javascript to handle outside repositories (mkdocs does not support this natively).

 ## When are the docs deployed ?

 The documentation is built automatically by Travis